-- (1) Bail granted to an offender for the purposes of section 7(eb) in relation to an offence has effect for the period for which the sentence in relation to the offence is deferred, unless the bail is revoked earlier. - (2) Without limiting the conditions that may be imposed in accordance with section 7 of the Bail Act 1994 on the grant of bail to an offender, the conditions on which bail is granted to an offender for the purposes of section 7(eb) - (a) may include a condition that the offender appear before the court on a date or dates, specified in the conditions of bail, that are earlier than the date to which the sentencing has been deferred, so as to enable the court to consider the extent to which the offender is complying with any conditions of the bail; and
+- (1) Bail granted to an offender for the purposes of section 7(eb) in relation to an offence has effect for the period for which the sentence in relation to the offence is deferred, unless the bail is revoked earlier. - (2) Without limiting the conditions that may be imposed in accordance with section 7 of the Bail Act 1994 on the grant of bail to an offender, the conditions on which bail is granted to an offender for the purposes of section 7(eb) - - (a) may include a condition that the offender appear before the court on a date or dates, specified in the conditions of bail, that are earlier than the date to which the s.
+57C Part 8 - Adjournments, discharges, deferrals and dismissals sentencing has been deferred, so as to enable the court to consider the extent to which the offender is complying with any conditions of the bail; and